ssneddon/generate-solidjs-cli/readme.md

 When you run GSC within your project the first time, it will ask you a series of questions to customize the cli for your project needs (this will create a "generate-solidjs-cli.json" config file).

+### Please Note:

+**When you first run GSC, you will be asked the following question: _'Would you like to create a corresponding test file with each component you generate that uses the SolidJs Testing Library?'_**

+GSC presupposes that you have installed and are using the [SolidJs Testing Library](https://github.com/solidjs/solid-testing-library) and will generate a test file with an import reference to that library.

+If you wish to autogenerate a test file using GSC and do not want to configure a custom template for your testing files, as a prerequisite for using GSC **you must install the SolidJs Testing Library.**

 #### Example of the **generate-solidjs-cli.json** config file:

 ```json